top of page

 Nurse Susan Collins sat down in a chair near Jessie’s bed and stared in wonder at the mystery patient.
 Her strange connection to the young woman began when she was transferred from the ER to Susan’s ward.
 Like they could be friends, odd though that sounded.

 Now that Jessie had finally awakened, Susan looked forward to talking to her.
-Susan’s hopes for her patient had been realized.
-Except for one puzzlingly piece, why did the doctors only provide her first name to be changed in the records?
+Susan’s hopes for her patient were being realized.
+Except for one puzzling piece, why did the doctors only provide her first name for the records?

-While she waited for the young woman to settle into a deeper sleep, the nurse again wondered, why someone had brutally and viciously beaten her.
-Jessie was found in such horrendous shape that the doctors were amazed she had survived her injuries.
+While she waited for the young woman to settle into a deeper sleep, the nurse again wondered why someone had brutally and viciously beaten her.
+Jessie was found in such horrendous shape that she amazed the doctors that she had survived her injuries.
 And why was her face left untouched?
-Everyone agreed that the lack of any bruises on her face was very unnerving.
+Everyone agreed that the lack of even any bruises on her face was very unnerving.

 Nurse Collins studied the sleeping face of the enigma who was her patient.
-She wished she could discuss Jessie’s case with AJ.
-Seeing Jessie in this condition made her uneasy and her big brother always made her feel safe.
-There was something about Jessie’s elegant features that spoke of a gentle person, making Jessie’s injuries all the more frightening for Susan.
+She wished she could discuss Jessie’s case with her brother.
+Seeing Jessie in this condition made her uneasy; and AJ always made her feel safe.
+There was something about Jessie’s elegant features that spoke of a gentle person, making Jessie’s injuries even more frightening for Susan.

-Instinctively responding to someone in need, Susan reached through the bed railings to firmly grip the twitching hands and began saying over and over in her softest voice, “It's all right, Jessie.
-You're safe now.
-It's all right.”
+Instinctively responding to someone in need, Susan reached through the bed railings to firmly grip the twitching hands and said over and over in her softest voice, “It’s all right, Jessie.
+You’re safe now.
+It’s all right.”

 7:40 PM